dave22r/Library-Management-System/README.md

 - As a user, I want to be able to save the state of the library
 - As a user, I want to be able to load the last state of the library

-# INSTRUCTIONS FOR GRADER:
-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking "Donate a book" on the GUI and filling in the book's fields (title, author's name, genre & description).
-This allows you to donate a book to the library.
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking "Display information on all books", this will display info on all books in the library.
-- You can generate the third required action related to the user story "adding multiple Xs to a Y" by clicking "Borrow a book" on the GUI and entering the title in the text field that appears, this will allow you to "borrow" the book (if it exists) from the library.
-- You can locate my visual component by clicking "Donate a book" on the GUI and filling in the book's fields (title, author's name, genre & description), after a which, a thank you GIF pops up.
-- You can save the state of my application by clicking the save library button on the GUI.
-- You can reload the last saved state of my application by clicking the load library button on the GUI.

-# PHASE 4: TASK 2
-Event Log:
-Sun Apr 07 23:37:09 PDT 2024
-Added Book:gvtgv

-Sun Apr 07 23:37:28 PDT 2024
-Borrowed Book:Book5

-Sun Apr 07 23:37:32 PDT 2024
-Showed information on all books

 # PHASE 4: TASK 3